 ICIS provides extensive coverage of the Styrene market.
-Weekly reports are published in Asia, China, Europe and the US and daily reports are also available for Asia.
-There are monthly margin reports for Asia, Europe and the US as well as 12-month rolling series reports.
-The margin reports include short-term changes as well as the longer-range view and give reliable analysis and methodology.
+Weekly reports are published in Asia, China, Europe and the US.
+ICIS publishes monthly margin reports for Asia, Europe and the US as well as 12-month rolling series reports.
+The margin reports include short-term and long-term market analysis.

-Weekly reports cover contract and spot assessments for the price range over the week and at close of business Friday.
-Our locally-based expert reporters use market intelligence to give commentary on deals taking place, international trade, production news, supply and demand trends as well as upstream and downstream developments.
-This up-to-date and trustworthy source of information is a vital tool in the decision-making process.
+Weekly reports cover contract and spot assessments over the week and at the close of business on Friday.
+Our locally based expert reporters use market intelligence to give commentary on deals, international trade, production news, supply and demand trends, as well as upstream and downstream developments.
+The up-to-date source of information is a reliable and vital tool in the decision-making process for your business.

 How we can help

 Styrene news and market information products from ICIS

 We offer the following regional Styrene analysis and news coverage to keep you informed of factors and developments affecting prices in the Styrene marketplace.